Patilx97/Terraform-Cloud/README.md

-# How to Execute from Terraform Cloud
+# To Execute from Terraform Cloud

 ## 1. Set Up Terraform Cloud Workspace: